AppleCommander/applesingle/tools/asu/README.md

   -V, --version   Print version information and exit.

 Commands:
-  help     Displays help information about the specified command info     Display information about an AppleSingle file create   Create an AppleSingle file extract  Extract contents of an AppleSingle file
+  analyze  Perform an analysis on an AppleSingle file create   Create an AppleSingle file extract  Extract contents of an AppleSingle file filter   Filter an AppleSingle file help     Displays help information about the specified command info     Display information about an AppleSingle file
 ```

 ## Subcommand help